automationbroker/apb/docs/developers.md

 Cons:
 - Requires access to an image build functionality on an OpenShift cluster
-- More components involved in debug cycle when fixing a Dockerfile that won't build
+- More components involved in debug cycle

 #### docker build